 About Nicholas

 His work focuses on interreligious relations—especially Christian-Jewish engagement—as well as Islamophobia, antisemitism, ecology and religion, and the relationship between religious conviction and public life.
-He is a Senior Fellow at the Miller Center for Interreligious Learning and Leadership of Hebrew College, a co-convener of two national Evangelical-Jewish dialogues, and teaches theology as an Affiliate Assistant Professor at Fuller.
+He is a co-convener of two national Evangelical-Jewish dialogues and teaches theology as an Affiliate Assistant Professor at Fuller.

-Nick earned his PhD in Theology and Ethics from Fuller Theological Seminary, where he worked with Richard Mouw and Tommy Givens, and holds an MA from Princeton Theological Seminary and a BA from Azusa Pacific University.
+Nick earned his PhD in Theology and Ethics from Fuller Theological Seminary, where he worked with Richard Mouw and Tommy Givens.
+He also holds an MA from Princeton Theological Seminary and a BA from Azusa Pacific University.
 He lives in Seattle with his wife, Ellen, and their daughter, Denny.

 Education